 Diet.
 Work with your child's doctor to ensure that your child is receiving a balanced diet.
-Consider working with a dietitian also.
+Consider also working with a dietitian.

 Physical activity.
 Exercise is an essential component for any long-term weight loss.
 Start small, to avoid discouraging the child and work up to 20 to 30 minutes of moderate and preferably fun activity per day in addition to what your child gets in school.
 Making it fun and full of variety will help create lifelong patterns.

 Behavior modification.
 It's important to help your child learn the skills to modify the behaviors that may be causing the weight problem.
 Consider sending your child to a nutritional counselor.

 Parental role.
 Help your child by limiting the amount of processed sugary and fattening foods in the house, eating all meals at the dinner table at designated times, and discouraging second helpings.

 Should I Enroll My Child in a Weight Loss Program?

 If your efforts at home are unsuccessful in helping your child reach a healthy weight and your doctor determines that your child's health is at risk unless he or she loses weight steadily, you may want to consider a formal weight loss program.
 The overall goal of a weight loss program should be to help the entire family adopt healthy eating and physical activity habits.